PrakulSmarty/DataHack-IIIT/README.md

 # Hackathon at IIT
+# Approach:
+Logistic regression, a simple and fast linear model for classification problems.

 # Problem description
 Your goal is to predict how likely individuals are to receive their xyz and seasonal flu vaccines.
 Specifically, you'll be predicting two probabilities: one for xyz_vaccine and one for seasonal_vaccine.